gaoliyao/gaoliyao.github.io/index.md

 ## About me

 I am currently a Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 I am very fortunate to be advised by Professor [J. Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on sparse regression and deep learning methods for equation discovery.
-My research interests are in deep learning, statistical learning theory, and bayesian methods.
-I love to develop generalizable and interpretable learning frameworks that not only address practical challenges but also contribute to our understanding of the natural world.
-Ultimately, I hope to employ these methods in real life and solve complex scientific problems.
+I am passionate about developing generalizable and interpretable learning frameworks that address practical challenges and enhance our understanding of the natural world.
+My interests include deep learning, statistical learning theory, and Bayesian methods.
+I aspire to apply these techniques to solve complex scientific problems in real-world scenarios.

 <!--**Research Interests:** Learning theory, Bayesian deep learning, Generalization Issues for Deep Neural Networks.-->